 Addiction is best described as an obsession of the mind.

-When someone is addicted, their thinking and behavior revolve completely around the addiction: how to get more, how relieved they will feel when they get their fix, and how much more they’ll need the next time around to avoid becoming “dope sick.”
+How to get more, how relieved they will feel when they get their fix, and how much more they’ll need next to avoid becoming “dope sick.”

-An addict’s thoughts become laser-focused on their need for drugs to survive, which overpowers any logic or reasoning.
-Addiction becomes a pathological form of learning.
+Their thoughts become laser-focused on their need for drugs to survive, which overpowers any logic or reasoning.

-It’s a disease characterized by the compulsive repetition of an activity despite life-altering consequences.
+It’s a disease characterized by the compulsive repetition of an activity despite its life-altering consequences.

 For most people, the neural circuitry in the brain maintains a delicate balance between motivation and restraint.
 But this equilibrium is disrupted in the brains of people suffering from addiction.
 Research has shown that people with addiction have lower levels of dopamine receptors in the prefrontal cortex region of the brain, the region necessary for good judgment, planning, and self-regulation.